adobe/aepsdk-react-native/packages/userprofile/README.md

 Initializing the SDK should be done in native code, documentation on how to initialize the SDK can be found [here](https://github.com/adobe/aepsdk-react-native#initializing).

 #### Importing the extension:

+In your React Native application, import the UserProfile extension as follows:

 ```javascript
 import {UserProfile} from '@adobe/react-native-aepuserprofile';
 ```